vesselapi/integrations/src/platforms/ramp/README.md

 ## Description

-Ramp is a fintech company that provides corporate cards and spend management solutions for businesses.
-It offers a platform that helps companies save money, simplify expense management, and gain better visibility into their spending.
+Ramp is a technology company that provides a corporate card designed to help businesses save money.
+It offers features such as automated expense management and real-time reporting to provide insights on company spend and opportunities for savings.

 ## Resources